onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 I wanted to solve the single biggest problem for humanity - the kind of system it runs Oh u want to go to mars?
 Thats cute.
 You know what would help immensely?
 The Great Enabler!
 A better F System!
 Bigger than mars - an enabler for it
+How cute!
+Atta boy!
+You go girl!
+Or whatever the fuck you identify as!
+Just dont sue me for misgendering you please - but you gotta stop shoving your pronouns down my throat!
+Get your pronouns out of my throat!
 You know what would help?
 Like A LOT?!
-A better BEEP system You want not to get sued by the DOJ for not having hired enough refugees and asylum seekers https://www.justice.gov/archives/opa/pr/justice-department-sues-spacex-discriminating-against-asylees-and-refugees-hiring https://www.cnbc.com/2023/08/24/doj-sues-spacex-alleging-hiring-discrimination.html
+A better fucking system!
+Pardon my french You want not to get sued by the DOJ for not having hired enough refugees and asylum seekers https://www.justice.gov/archives/opa/pr/justice-department-sues-spacex-discriminating-against-asylees-and-refugees-hiring https://www.cnbc.com/2023/08/24/doj-sues-spacex-alleging-hiring-discrimination.html